-Deepwater shrimp (rock shrimp and royal red shrimp) are harvested in areas which might be impacted by the proposed actions in this amendment (see Figure S-1 through Figure S-5 for deepwater shrimp VMS points).
+Deepwater shrimp (rock shrimp and royal red shrimp) are harvested in areas which might be impacted by the proposed actions in this amendment (see Figures S-2, S-4, and for deepwater shrimp VMS points).
 Transit areas for these deepwater shrimp fisheries might also be impacted by actions in this amendment.
+In addition, some shrimp vessels may need to upgrade their VMS units (to maintain a ping rate that is acceptable by law enforcement while transiting through the HAPC) in order to comply with actions in this amendment.
 A detailed description of these fisheries is included in the Comprehensive Ecosystem-Based Amendment 1 (SAFMC 2010c) and incorporated herein by reference.
 It should be noted that royal red shrimp is not a federally managed species in the South Atlantic.